 2. Translating Organizational Knowledge of Traditional Infrastructure into Cloud

-Many clients I work with have great teams of intelligent and experienced technical people, who unfortunately have little or no experience with cloud.
+Many clients I work with have great teams of intelligent and experienced technical people, who unfortunately have little or no experience with the cloud.
 It’s a challenging market to find people who have this experience, so this is usually why they’re talking to Taos about it.
-Although there are similarities between traditional infrastructure and cloud offerings (“instances” are like servers for instance), there are enough differences that aren’t intuitive as to make a difficult transition.
-Many other derivative issues that end up plaguing environments, such as problems with Security, Performance, and Availability are rooted in lack of knowledge and experience with AWS.
+Although there are similarities between traditional infrastructure and cloud offerings (“instances” are like servers for instance), there are enough differences that aren’t intuitive to make a difficult transition.
+Many other derivative issues that end up plaguing environments, such as problems with Security, Performance, and Availability are rooted in a lack of knowledge and experience with AWS.
 Knowing how to design, deploy, and operate a traditional datacenter doesn’t adequately prepare you for AWS.

 3. Keeping Up With The Pace Of Change